missing-semester-cn/missing-semester-cn.github.io/index.md

 ## Beyond MIT

-We've also shared this class beyond MIT in the hopes that other may benefit from these resources.
+We've also shared this class beyond MIT in the hopes that others may benefit from these resources.
 You can find posts and discussion on

  - [`/r/hackertools`](https://www.reddit.com/r/hackertools)